PlayResonance/whitepaper/tokenomics/cnfts/xerion-cola-corp.md

 # Xerion Cola Corp (XCC) cNFT Staking Roadmap

+The Xerion Cola cNFT is a unique in-game asset that represents ownership of shares in Xerion Cola Corp within the Resonance game ecosystem.
+These cNFTs will have a staking mechanism, enabling players to invest in Xerion Cola Corp by staking XerionCoin, the native cryptocurrency of the game, paired with Solana, a popular blockchain, into a liquidity pool hosted on Kamino Finance.

+### Key Features:

+- **Ownership Representation**: Each Xerion Cola cNFT represents a specific number of shares or ownership in Xerion Cola Corp.
+The more cNFTs a player owns, the larger their ownership stake in the virtual corporation.

+- **Staking Mechanism**: Players can stake their XerionCoin and Solana tokens into a designated liquidity pool on Kamino Finance.
+This staking process effectively locks up their tokens in the pool.

+- **Earning Rewards**: By staking their tokens, players become liquidity providers, and they earn rewards from trading fees generated within the liquidity pool.
+These fees are a result of various in-game transactions, such as trading XerionCoin for other assets or using it in the game's economy.

+- **Liquidity Provision**: Staking XerionCoin and Solana into the liquidity pool helps provide liquidity to the in-game marketplace.
+This liquidity is essential for smooth and efficient trading within the game.

+- **Risk and Reward**: Players assume a level of risk by staking their tokens.
+While they have the potential to earn rewards, the value of their staked tokens may fluctuate based on market conditions and trading activity.

+- **Kamino Finance Integration**: Kamino Finance is the platform where the liquidity pool is hosted.
+It provides the infrastructure and tools necessary for staking and liquidity provision.

+In summary, Xerion Cola cNFTs are a novel way for players to engage with the game's ecosystem beyond traditional gameplay.
+They offer a unique ownership experience, allowing players to invest in a virtual corporation and earn rewards by providing liquidity through staking.
+This mechanism adds depth and utility to the in-game assets, contributing to the overall gaming experience in Resonance.

 ## Kamino Market Making

 Xerion Cola Corp cNFTs will allow players to access a unique staking platform created using Kamino, a decentralized liquidity provider on Solana.
 The platform will enable the staking of a XerionCoin [XERION] liquidity pair.
 Initially, this pair will be XERION/SOL.
 The selected pair will be able to be modified based on a vote for alternative XERION pairs.